geobax/correlated_activity_76/README.md

 ## Prerequisites

-The easiest way to get up and running is to install Python 2.7 via [Anaconda](https://www.continuum.io/downloads), as this comes packaged with the Numpy and Scipy libraries that are used extensilvely in this model.
+The easiest way to get up and running is to install Python 2.7 via [Anaconda](https://www.continuum.io/downloads), as this comes packaged with the Numpy and Scipy libraries that are used extensively in this model.

 Other prerequisites include: